 Maritime Youth Wind Ensemble (MYWE)

 This high-level opportunity is for players who hunger for a rich, in-depth learning experience.
 The repertoire will be chosen from the finest literature available, selected and conducted by our guest conductor.
-We are thrilled to announce our guest conductor for the 2018 camp will be Jacqueline Dawson from the University of Manitoba.

-A professional pianist is on hand to coach solo works and to help in performance preparation for exams, university auditions, or other performing opportunities at the camp.
+A professional pianist is on-hand to coach solo works and to help in performance preparation for exams, university auditions, or other performing opportunities at the camp.

 Level: MYWE is for players seeking a superior wind band experience (woodwind, brass, percussion, and string bass players).
 These players will be comfortable with B400 music and have four or more years of playing experience.